Skip to main content

 Option name

-Similar to stocks, every option has a symbol that is composed of the underlying equity symbol and the option contract’s strike price, expiration date, and option type.
+Similar to stocks, every option has a symbol that is composed of the underlying equity symbol or index, and the option contract’s strike price, expiration date, and option type.
 Each symbol is also converted into a name to make it easier to quickly understand what each Option symbol means.

 Call / Put